Commission members

 Member of the Accounts Commission for a term of office until 31 December 2026

 Christine has experience as a full time carer and as a fundraiser for MND Scotland.
 She was previously Vice Chair of the Board of NHS Grampian and Chair of Moray Integration Joint Board.
 She comes from a scientific background and had a successful career in commercial sales.
-Currently she is also a Non Executive Board Member with Healthcare Improvement Scotland.

 Malcolm Bell